₹3000 + 5% GST

 The Sandhan Valley Trek is an epic trek in the Sandhan Valley of Maharashtra which is also known as the Valley of Shadows, is one of the greatest canyons in entire India.
 With a total distance of 1.5 km and a depth of 200 ft, the Sandhan Valley is located in the Western Ghats surrounded with mighty Alang, Madan and Kulang, Ratangad and Kalsubai thus displaying an impressive set of beauty and grandeur of the Sahyadris.
-Located between two high walls of a range, the deep and narrow ravine is as less as 3 ft wide in certain sections where even the sun rays are unable to reach, thus it gets the name Valley of Shadows.
+Located between two high walls of a range, the deep and narrow ravine is as less as 3 metres wide in certain sections where even the sun rays are unable to reach, thus it gets the name Valley of Shadows.
 With a thrilling rappelling section and walking through waist-high water, the Sandhan Valley trek is undeniably one of the best adventures in the western ghats meant for novice and experienced trekkers alike.
-The natural gorge of Sandhan, medieval 7th-century temples, and narrow exciting trails makes this Western Ghat trek a must in your bucket list.
+The natural gorge of Sandhan (with some boulders the size of your bedroom) combined with narrow exciting trails makes this Western Ghat trek a must in your bucket list.
 The trek is not conducted in the monsoon season and is best done between the months of October to March.
 Stay on this page for more information on the Sandhan Valley Trek - FAQs, Itinerary, Facts, etc.

 Sandhan Valley Trek is a unique trek in the Western Ghats of Maharashtra that takes you through a narrow gorge which involves a thrilling rappel down the cliff wall into one of the greatest canyons on Maharashtra.
 Being an ideal trek for both beginners and experienced trekkers, the Sandhan Valley treks demands a good fitness level and stamina, Introducing nature lovers to the world of trekking the Sandhan Valley Trek takes you to the corners of the Sahyadris.